Star Wars: Ewoks: Reception

 According to David Perlmutter, Ewoks was "unremarkable both technically and creatively."
 Screen Rant says the series was made at a time when "television executives had no idea what constituted good children's animated television", comparing it to series like The Smurfs, Snorks, or Care Bears.
 SyFy Wire calls the series "more a marketing ploy for Lucasfilm than a worthwhile extension of the franchise ... designed to sell toys, cereals, and action figures", though mentions that it "featured a few surprisingly entertaining installments that appealed to both parents and kids, particularly the penultimate episode, 'Battle for the Sunstar.'"

 Legacy

 Elements from the series are featured in Star Wars reference media, such as A Guide to the Star Wars Universe and the Star Wars Encyclopedia.
 A Dulok was shown on Coruscant in Chapter 21 of the 2D animated Clone Wars (2003).
 Ewoks was excluded from canon status in 2014, but some elements appear in the canon Ultimate Star Wars (2015) and later reference books, as well as the canon web series Star Wars Forces of Destiny (2018).

 The series' opening titles are briefly featured in an episode of Stranger Things fourth season (2022).

+The episode titled “Horville’s Hut of Horrors” has become especially famous after YouTube and Twitch personality DougDoug and his community got into a viral debate about whether a monster from the episode was named “Poob” or “Ploob.”